Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 Both CDF and \dzero\ have recently published measurements of the top-quark mass in the $ljt$ channel using the matrix element technique.
-In their most recent analysis~\cite{Aaltonen:2008mx} CDF also takes into account the finite angular resolution of the jets by replacing the Breit-Wigner terms in the matrix element with ``effective propagators'' estimated from MC by replacing the parton direction with th direction of their corresponding reconstructed jet.
+In their most recent analysis~\cite{Aaltonen:2008mx} CDF also takes into account the finite angular resolution of the jets.
 In this analysis the gluon fusion diagrams are also included in the \ttbar\ matrix element and the jet-parton combinations are weighted using information from a $b$-jet identification algorithm.
 A NN discriminant is used to separate \ttbar\ from background events rather than the matrix elements for the background processes.
 Events with very small likelihoods are vetoed in order to remove poorly behaved \ttbar\ events arising, for example, from the presence of ISR/FSR jets.
 The jet energy corrections are constrained using the $W\ra qq^{\prime}$ decays.
 The method is calibrated using MC samples generated at various values of \mt\ and assuming different JES factors.
 Using $1.9$~\fb\ of data CDF measures $\mt = 172.7 \pm 1.8 \ ({\rm stat+JES}) \pm 1.2 \ (\syst)$~\gevcc\ (see Fig.~\ref{fig:mass_me_ljets}).
 The dominant systematic uncertainty arises from difference between MC generators.